jstoxrocky/zksnarks_example/README.md

     $ docker run -ti zokrates /bin/bash
     $ cd ZoKrates

 Great!
 Now we're inside a Docker container that has all the ZoKrates commands available to us.
-Before we run anything, I'm going to provide a little description for each of the ZoKrates commands found on their github README, since there is currently no explanation for them.
+Before we run anything, I'm going to provide a little description for each of the ZoKrates commands found on their GitHub README, since there is currently no explanation for them.

  - `compile`
 	 - Takes a file written in the ZoKrates higher level language and compiles it into an arithmetic circuit (creates the arithmetic circuit `C` from the Consensys article).